 - I don’t have to worry about configuring all the MX, TXT, and other records related to mail systems.

-- FastMail is much more convinient for me to access than CloudFlare.
+- FastMail is much more convenient for me to access than CloudFlare.

 - I don’t necessarily require DDoS protection (which I wasn’t paying for anyhow).